lakiw/Jupyter-Password-Cracking-Framework/README.md

 ## Installing JupyterLab

 To install JupyterLab and required libraires for this framework (such as pyyaml) you can use the included **requirements.txt** file.
 E.g.
 - pip3 install -r requirements.txt

+Note: On some sytems, (such as Ubuntu), it doesn't allow you by default to install tools globably using pip3.
+Threfore to get Jupyter Lab to actually install you may need to run a command such as:
+- sudo apt install python3-jupyterlab

+Another option would be to make sure the local directory that JupyterLabs is installed to is in your environmental $PATH variable.

+Note 2: One challenge I found is that I couldn't run Jupyter lab on Python3.6.
+It seems to need at least Python3.7.

 ## Running the Framework:
 From a shell in the install directory run: